ropensci-review-tools/srr/README.md

     should remain somewhere in [`roxygen2`](https://roxygen2.r-lib.org)
     blocks somewhere in your source code.

-    The `@rssrVerboseDoc` line defines a variable which may be used to suppress output from the `rssr` roclet when updating package documentation (by setting to `FALSE`).
+    The `@rssrVerbose` line defines a variable which may be used to suppress output from the `rssr` roclet when updating package documentation (by setting to `FALSE`).
 After that comes the list of standards, each of which is prefixed by a